spettersson/splunk4patientprivacy/data_onboarding_guide.md

 MAX_TIMESTAMP_LOOKAHEAD = 27  # Indicating that the timestamp length is up to 27 characters.
 ```

-#### **4. Validate Index-time Configurations**
+##### Validate Index-time Processing

-It is recommended to always run tests to validate that each individual sourcetype works as intended before applying it to production data.
+It is recommended to run tests to validate that each individual sourcetype works as intended before applying it to production data.
 This is typically done in a separate Splunk environment dedicated to testing, but it can also be done via the "Add Data" wizard in Splunk Web
 1. Navigate to **Settings → Add Data** in Splunk Web.
 2. Click **Upload**.
 3. Click **Select File** and select a sample log file.